Should you consider investing in the Coros Vertix 2 ($700) for trail running and ultrarunning?

 [Editor’s Note: If you’re affiliated (i.e., an employee, ambassador, etc.) with a brand, please share your relation in each of your comments on this article.
 Thanks!]

-Check out our Best GPS Watches for Running article to learn about our current favorite GPS running watches!
+Check out our Best GPS Running Watch article to learn about our current favorite GPS running watches for running!